apiad/jsonapi/Readme.md

 ### v0.1

-* Basic layout of the API
+* Basic layout of the API.
-* Main features
-  * Simple attribute and method based navigation
+* Simple attribute and method based navigation.
-  * Automatic serialization to a JSON compatible object
+* Automatic serialization to a JSON compatible object.
 * Basic documentation